Display Mounted Lee’s Cavalry Veterans’ Group

 Walker William Spicer was born February 2, 1847 in Culpeper County, Virginia.
 He enlisted at the age of 17 on March 19, 1864 as a Private in Co.
 D, 39th Virginia Cavalry Battalion and is verified on the regiments roll through December.
 W.W.
 Spicer died July 7, 1932 in Richmond, VA and is buried in Walker's Methodist Cemetery, Radiant, Virginia.
 He had six sons, his first son, Forrest Walker Spicer, 1872-1940, was likely the Sons of Confederate Veterans member who accompanied his father to reunions.
 The badges date from the 1915 UCV Reunion in Richmond, VA to the June 1932 42nd UCV Reunion, held again in Richmond, a month before his death.

 The group was framed by the veteran's grandchildren in the 1970's.
+When I acquired it I added the write up inside the frame.

 The 16 badges in the display include